 Many household substances are poisonous if swallowed.
 It is very important to store all medicines, chemicals and cleaning products in a high, locked cupboard out of sight and out of reach of children.

 Here are some tips on how to keep your medicines stored safely:

 - Try to keep medicine in its original packaging, as this will include the ingredients, dosage instructions and expiry date.

 - A medicine cabinet is a good place for storage.
 It should be high enough off the ground that children cannot access the cabinet or its contents.
-Ideally, it should be at least 150 cm off the ground, with a lock.
+Ideally, it should be at least 150 cm off the ground and locked.

-- Take medicines that you don’t need anymore, or that are out of date, to your local pharmacy and they will dispose of them safely.
+- Don’t store old medicines.
+Take medicines that you don’t need anymore, or that are out of date, to your local pharmacy and they will dispose of them safely.

 Complications when a substance has been swallowed

 Some swallowed substances can be highly toxic or can burn your gut or airway.
 They can affect your heart, blood pressure and breathing, and can lead to problems with organs including the kidneys and liver.